Seth22/Student-Loan-Debt/README.md

 5.Will also output how the years taken to pay off the loans will effect the above values in increments of 5 starting at 5 and going to 65

-Please note I am still learning Git so you can ignore everything not in the src directory thank you :D

-*unless you know what the production mean I only know code make cool thing in terminal happen*

-*API?
+Please note currently only works in terminal with an IDE but I may create a GUI executable in the future *API?
 I prefer APY,*
 *Wrappers?
-Personally I like Joey Bada$$ although Ant sounds cool ill check him out*
+Personally I like Mos Def although Ant sounds cool ill check him out*